'Windows 10 Is Failing Us'

 I would like to hope that Windows 10 will continue to evolve and "get better"... but from this user's perspective they need to be spending much more time on basics.
 And better regression testing.

 The desktop is dead, long live the workstation!
-(Score:3)
+(Score:5, Insightful)

 The problem is that the PC Desktop is a dead market, it has gone to the Tablets and Phones for a normal personal computing.
 Thus the Windows 8/10 interface, is focused for this market.
 However the Table and Phone Market is dominated by Apple and Google, and Microsoft is a Distant Third.